DeviationTX/deviation-manual/source/ch_model.rst

 .. endif::

-**PPM In**: Allows input from the DSC port primarily to control external hardware such as camera motors from a ' head tracker'.
+**PPM In**: Allows input from the DSC port primarily to control external hardware such as camera motors from a 'head tracker'.
 Secondarily it may be used to enable the transmitter to act as a Master in a buddy-box setup.
 Available options are Channel, Stick and Extend.

 The Stick and Channel modes are used for buddy-box setup and documentation can be found in chapter :ref:`setting-up-a-buddy-box`.
 The Extend mode is used for FPV or external input setup and documentation can be found in chapter :ref:`setting-up-fpv`.

 **Protocol**: Set the type of receiver being used.
 Note that some protocols have additional options that can be accessed by pressing the Protocol spin-box when it is active.
-See section 9 Protocols for more on specific protocols.
+See section :ref:`protocols` for more on specific protocols.
 Note that a protocol change will disable any currently active protocol and will affect any active model.
 To enable the newly chosen protocol, use the Bind/Re-Init button described below.

 .. macro:: floatimg images/|target|/ch_model/binding.png